belabrockmann/100-days-of-code/r1-log.md

 ### R1D58
 Finished the section on flex-box on scrimba.
 Also experimented with flex-basis (and relative units) for styling small responsive elements.

+### R1D59
+Started with the section on CSS grid.
+Learned more about grid-template-areas.